 of the use of the restraint device and the reasons for the use.

-[Regulation 25 inserted in Gazette 28 July 2000 pp.4006-7.]
+[Regulation 25 inserted in Gazette 28 Jul 2000 p.
+4006-7.]

 26. Review once control has been established by temporary restraint devices at lock-ups or court custody centres